P-i-N/sbp/README.md

 Header only library for serializing C++ structs into [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) binary form with minimal boilerplate code.
 Requires C++17 and MSVC compiler (but should probably work with other compilers as well).
 Obviously, this is just a fun project, highly experimental, avoid using it during _rocket surgeries_.

 ## What is this good for?
+If you need to serialize small non-POD structures (i.e., you can't just use plain `memcpy`), this library might provide good quick solution.
+There is no need to manually write serialization and deserialization code for each and every struct you have.
+There aren't even any message definition files (like `.proto` files in Google's [Protocol Buffers](https://developers.google.com/protocol-buffers)).
+Everything is resolved during compilation.

 ## Quick example
 ```cpp